 Garden beds collect leaves and debris all winter.
-Clearing them out and redefining the edges makes the whole property look cared for again.
+Clearing them out and redefining edges makes the whole property look cared for again.

 The snow usually clears by mid to late April, but the ground stays soft.
 We schedule spring cleanups as soon as the yard is dry enough to work on without tearing up the turf.